taehallm/mcpdockr/README.md

 #### Choose an `llms.txt` file to use.
 * For example, [here's](https://langchain-ai.github.io/langgraph/llms.txt) the LangGraph `llms.txt` file.

+> **Note: Security and Domain Access Control**
+>
+> For security reasons, mcpdoc implements strict domain access controls:
+>
+> 1. **Remote llms.txt files**: When you specify a remote llms.txt URL (e.g., `https://langchain-ai.github.io/langgraph/llms.txt`), mcpdoc automatically adds only that specific domain (`langchain-ai.github.io`) to the allowed domains list.
+This means the tool can only fetch documentation from URLs on that domain.
+>
+> 2. **Local llms.txt files**: When using a local file, NO domains are automatically added to the allowed list.
+You MUST explicitly specify which domains to allow using the `--allowed-domains` parameter.
+>
+> 3. **Adding additional domains**: To allow fetching from domains beyond those automatically included:
+>    - Use `--allowed-domains domain1.com domain2.com` to add specific domains
+>    - Use `--allowed-domains '*'` to allow all domains (use with caution)
+>
+> This security measure prevents unauthorized access to domains not explicitly approved by the user, ensuring that documentation can only be retrieved from trusted sources.

 #### (Optional) Test the MCP server locally with your `llms.txt` file of choice:
 ```bash
 uvx --from mcpdoc mcpdoc \